 Herodotus (c.
-484 – 425/413 BCE) was a writer who invented the field of study known today as `history’.
+484 – 425/413 BCE) was a Greek writer who invented the field of study known today as `history’.
 He was called `The Father of History’ by the Roman writer and orator Cicero for his famous work The Histories but has also been called “The Father of Lies” by critics who claim these `histories’ are little more than tall tales.

 One example of this is his claim of fox-sized ants in Persia who spread gold dust when digging their mounds.
 This account has been rejected for centuries until, in 1984 CE, the French author and explorer Michel Peissel, confirmed that a fox-sized marmot in the Himalayas did indeed spread gold dust when digging and that accounts showed the animal had done so in antiquity as the villagers had a long history of gathering this dust.

-Herodotus identifies himself in the prologue to his work as a native of Halicarnassus (on the south-west coast of Asia Minor, modern Turkey) and this is accepted as his birth place even though Aristotle and the Suda claim his was a native of Thurii.
-This discrepancy is generally understood as a mistake made in an ancient source (possibly a translation of Herodotus’ work) as Herodotus may have lived on the island of Thurii but not been born there.
+Herodotus identifies himself in the prologue to his work as a native of Halicarnassus (on the south-west coast of Asia Minor, modern Turkey) and this is accepted as his birthplace even though Aristotle and the Suda claim he was a native of Thurii (a Greek colony in the region of modern-day Italy).
+This discrepancy is generally understood as a mistake made in an ancient source (possibly a translation of Herodotus’ work) as Herodotus may have lived at Thurii but had not been born there.

 Babylon lies in a great plain, and in size it is such that each face measures 22½ km, the shape of the whole being square; thus the circumference is 90 km.
 Such is the size of the city of Babylon, and it has magnificence greater than all other cities of which we have knowledge.
 First there runs round it a deep and broad trench, full of water; then a wall fifty meters in thickness and hundred meters in height [...].
 At the top of the wall along the edges they built chambers of one story facing one another; and between the rows of chambers they left space to drive a four-horse chariot.
 In the circuit of the wall there are set a hundred gates made of bronze.
 (Histories, I.178-179)